ChulJJA/Backend_Small_SNS/README.md

-# Backend_Small_SNS
+This is small SNS backend project which has features like X.

-This is a small backend project which has limited SNS features like X.
+Only backend codes are made by myself and front things are from other source.